rscircus/rscircus.github.io/content/posts/2023-10-06-philosophy-of-software-engineering-and-design.md

 ## The Future is Built upon the Past

-At the core of Feathers' work elaborated in "Working Effectively with Legacy Code" is a pressing reality: Much of the software we engage with is not new, shiny, or designed with modern best practices.
+At the core of Feathers' work in "Working Effectively with Legacy Code" is a pressing reality: Much of the software we engage with is not new, shiny, or designed with modern best practices.
 Instead, it carries the weight of decisions made years ago.
-To work effectively with legacy code, one must first understand it, *safely make changes without introducing defects, and incrementally refactor to improve its structure*.
+To work effectively with legacy code, one must first understand it, _safely make changes without introducing defects, and incrementally refactor to improve its structure_.
 The focus is the very definition of legacy code: Code without tests.

 > _Much of the software we engage with is not new, shiny, or designed with modern best practices._

 So it is worth it to regard legacy code as an asset rather than a liability, embracing and improving it while ensuring its continued functionality.

 ## Automation and Feedback Loops

 > _Continuous Delivery provides a continuous feedback loop, allowing developers to detect and rectify issues promptly._

 Let's refocus on practicing Software Engineering in a manner that minimizes the cognitive burden for developers.
 In "Continuous Delivery - Seamless and Reliable Software Releases" Humble and Farley shift the conversation to the critical juncture where code moves from development to production.
-These days with the omnipresent cloud™️ a significant chunk of time is spent upon infrastructure enabling continuous delivery.
-Thus, deserves to be handled seperately.
+These days with the omnipresent cloud™️ a significant chunk of time is spent on infrastructure enabling continuous delivery.
+Thus, it deserves to be handled separately.
 Continuous Delivery (CD) emphasizes automating the build, deployment, and testing processes to produce software in short cycles, ensuring it can be reliably released at any time.
 CD provides a continuous feedback loop, allowing developers to detect and rectify issues promptly, leading to more stable releases and increased developer and user satisfaction.
 In essence, it not only reduces the cognitive load on developers but ensures that software is always in a releasable state, bridging the gap between development and operations.

 ## Maintainability and Performance

 More often than not, software interacts with hardware.
 And hardware is hard.
-"Site Reliability Engineering - Merging Development with Operations" originating from Google's approach to large-scale service management, Site Reliability Engineering (SRE) is about applying software engineering practices to operations.
+Originating from Google's approach to large-scale service management, "Site Reliability Engineering - Merging Development with Operations" describes how Site Reliability Engineering (SRE) applies software engineering practices to operations.

 > _"Blameless Postmortems: When incidents happen, the focus is on learning from them rather than placing blame."_
 > ~The SRE Book

 Beyer et al. describe how to maintain high availability and performance while allowing for rapid changes and growth.
 Central to SRE is the Service Level Objective (SLO), ensuring that systems meet users' reliability expectations.
-Moreover, error budgets and risk management play crucial roles, promoting *a balance between innovation and stability*.
+Moreover, error budgets and risk management play crucial roles, promoting _a balance between innovation and stability_.
 Topics like Capacity Planning, Load Testing, and Monitoring have to be considered.
 Understanding the capacity needs of a service, testing its limits, and consistently monitoring its performance are crucial components of the SRE methodology.

 > _Balance between innovation and stability._